Nat Powers

-Nat Powers (born Nathaniel Powers on 4 June 1986) is a British record producer and song writer from Leicester who has worked with hip-hop figures such as Darryl McDaniels of Run DMC, Spice One and with a majority of the iconic Death Row Records roster.
+Nat Powers (born Nathaniel Powers on 4 June 1986) is a British record producer and song writer from Leicester who has worked with hip-hop figures such as Darryl McDaniels of Run DMC, Spice One and with a majority of the Death Row Records roster.
 He was mentored by multi-platinum rapper and producer Sam Sneed.
 He has also been co-mentored by musician Leroy Burgess of the 1970s R&B group Black Ivory, who himself was mentored by Stevie Wonder when he was rising to fame.

 Early years

 Nathaniel Powers enrolled in a local college course in 2003 and studied Music Technology, going on to graduate with a bachelor's degree in Music, Technology and Innovation.
 During his university studies he began working with orchestras and choirs as a conductor, choir director and film scorer, before going on to establish himself as a record producer.

 Doctor's Note

 In 2010, he began close a working relationship with the son of Dr. Dre, Curtis Young.
-Together they created an album, titled 'Doctor's Note' with Young providing the vocals and Powers on the production.
+Together they created an album, titled Doctor's Note with Young providing the vocals and Powers on the production.
 The album had a worldwide release in September 2012.